yoyoFC/stocks-analysis/README.md

   <p align="center"><img src="https://user-images.githubusercontent.com/88695570/131445059-ae5393fa-49c0-4a9e-a35e-e6f3144e3861.png">
   <p align="center"><img src="https://user-images.githubusercontent.com/88695570/131443944-8d84d91a-c042-46e0-a116-64b39a6d7f82.png">

   - Code designed for the Challenge: In this case, the main loop runs over the raw data and the internal secondary loop goes through the 11 stocks.
 The most important detail for     this solution is how the results are stored in VBA arrays.
-The results are written at the end of all the sequence over the excel cells.
+The results are written at the end of both FOR loops (end of sequence) over the excel cells.
   This method could reduce the execution time because the loops are not interrupted during their internal sequence.

     >Challenge results 2017 - 2018